Autodesk/maya-usd/lib/mayaUsd/nodes/Layer_Saving_Docs.md

 the Proxy Shape to find the layers and by the Layer Manager UI to show the known layers to the user.

 One peculiarity is that the Layer Manager's Maya node is only briefly kept alive.
-When a Maya scene is loaded, the Maya node contains the list of known layers ID.
-That is used to re-open or re-create all these known layers.
+When a Maya scene is loaded, the Maya node contains the list of known layers ID and possibly text attribute withthe content of these layers, if they were not saved to external files.
+For example, all session layers are always saved within these text attributes.
+These ID and contentd are used to re-open or re-create all these known layers.
 The ID of the layers are forced to be the ID that were kept in the Layer Manager node.
 Once this layer loading is done, the Maya node is destroyed.
-It will only be created when the scene is about to be saved.
-Also, this processing to find all layers is done the first time a layer is requested.
+It will only be recreated when the scene is about to be saved.

+This processing to create layers from text attributes is done the first time a layer is requested.
 It is done when LayerManager::findLayer() is called.
 This will be important when we discuss the problems we encountered in the saving process.

-Why were the layer found on first access?
-I don't know but I would think it would be because the Proxy Shape uses the Layer Manager to find its layers and when the Proxy Shape will be computed is ill-defined, so the Layer Manager needs to be ready to provide them at any time.
+The layer found on first access because the Proxy Shape uses the Layer Manager to find its layers and when the Proxy Shape will be computed is ill-defined, so the Layer Manager needs to be ready to provide them at any time.
 In particular, it probably could not assume that a post-scene-load callback would be triggered early enough.
-It might happen that the Proxy Shape is accessed earlier and would thus need the Layer Manager to be ready earlier?
-This is speculation, of course.
-(Tim Fowler might remember.)
+It might happen that the Proxy Shape is accessed earlier and would thus need the Layer Manager to be ready earlier.

+The reason we need this Layer Manager is that there is no such thing as a layer cache in USD.
+A layer only exists as long as something references it.
+So, something needs to hold on to the layers between the time teh Layer Manager Maya node is deserialized and the time the layers are requested by the Proxy Shapes.

 ### Layer and Load Rules Saving